joelouthan/Theologicus/src/matthew/index.md

 So why start up a new series?
 Do I need another series like I need another hole in my head?
 Perhaps.

 We moved to Kentucky from Oklahoma in early 2022 with my in-laws coming with.
-I started this series in anticipation that we might not find a local church instantly (Note: despite the published date, I am writing this on October 15, 2022.
-In short, God provided quickly.
-Praise be to God. - Ed.) and wanted to be prepared from the jump not going to church for a long while.
+I started this series in anticipation that we might not find a local church instantly and wanted to be prepared from the jump not going to church for a long while.
 Keeping it all the way real with you: I knew my in-laws would be slow going to church and wanted to provide the word of God to them. [^prayer]

 We did end up finding a church April and have been faithfully attending.
 It was God's grace I started this series and his grace, I will finish it.